elephantscale/es-training-new/building-ai-applications/slides/DatabaseAgent.md

-# Your First AI Agent
+# Your First AI Database Agent

 ---